TOOLS

 Applicant Eligibility

-Eligible applicants include all accredited public, non-profit and private or for-profit schools of nursing that offer an advanced degree nursing education program (master’s or doctoral) to prepare full-time and part-time advanced degree nursing students to serve as faculty at schools of nursing.
+Eligible applicants include all accredited public or private collegiate schools of nursing that offer an advanced degree nursing education program (master’s or doctoral) to prepare advanced degree nursing students to serve as faculty.

-In addition, the school must be located in a State in the United States, the District of Columbia, the Commonwealth of Puerto Rico, the Northern Mariana Islands, the Virgin Islands, Guam, American Samoa or the Trust Territory of the Pacific.
+The school must be located in the 50 States, the Commonwealth of Puerto Rico, the District of Columbia, the Commonwealth of the Northern Mariana Islands, Guam, American Samoa, the Virgin Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau.

 Beneficiary Eligibility

-Eligible nursing students must: (1) be a citizen or national of the United States, or a lawful permanent resident of the United States, the Commonwealths of Puerto Rico, the Northern Mariana Islands, the Virgin Islands, Guam, American Samoa or the Trust Territory of the Pacific Islands.
-A student who remains in this country on a student or visitor's visa is not eligible; (2) be enrolled in an advanced degree program in nursing to become qualified nursing faculty; (3) not be in default on a Federal debt; and (4) maintain good academic standing.
+Eligible nursing students must: (1) be a citizen or national of the United States, or a lawful permanent resident of the United States, Eligible nursing students must: (1) be a citizen or national of the United States, or a lawful permanent resident of the United States, the Commonwealth of Puerto Rico, the District of Columbia, the Commonwealth of the Northern Mariana Islands, Guam, American Samoa, the Virgin Islands, the Republic of the Marshall Islands, the Federated States of Micronesia, or the Republic of Palau.
+(2) be enrolled in an advanced degree program in nursing to become qualified nursing faculty; and (3) not be in default on a Federal debt; and (4) maintain good academic standing.

 Credentials/Documentation